X-Rays Are One of the Most Useful Medical Inventions of the 21st century

-The term “radiation” is very scary.
-It conjures to mind images of melted Chernobyl factories and other destruction.
-But like many other minerals and chemicals which are dangerous in large amounts, radiation is constantly present in our natural environment.
+The term "radiation" is very scary.
+It conjures images of melted Chernobyl factories and other types of nuclear disasters.
+But like many common minerals and chemicals which are dangerous in large amounts, radiation is constantly present in our natural environment.
 All humans are exposed to daily trace amounts of radiation, from the sun, natural gas, and other sources.

 When all is said and done, the average human receives between 3,500 and 4,000 micro-Sieverts of radiation each year.
-By the end of this day, you will have received about 10 micro-Sieverts of radiation—the same amount you are exposed to in one normal dental X-ray.
+By the end of this day, you will have received about 10 micro-Sieverts of radiation—the same amount you would be exposed to in one normal dental X-ray.

 This question does not have a simple answer.
 Each patient and circumstance is different, and the amount of X-rays you should take depends on factors such as how much dental work you have had, the current condition of your teeth, and whether or not you are displaying any symptoms of gum disease.
 Your dentist may determine that a few moments’ exposure to radiation is better for your overall long-term health than potentially failing to spot an infection, abscess, or hairline fracture.

 A good dentist will always practice a radiation safety principle called ALARA, or "As Low as Reasonably Achievable."
 This simply means that your dentist will prescribe only the radiation that is medically necessary for your long-term health.
 If your dentist has decided to take an X-ray, it means that he or she has determined that the benefits of the X-ray outweigh the risks.